AashikaPrem/Market-Basket-Analysis/README.md

 ## Recommendations

 To potentially increase sales, profits, and revenue, it is recommended that the grocery store group frequently purchased items together in close proximity to each other.
-Based on the Apriori algorithm model, placing whole milk alongside vegetables, rolls/buns, and soda could lead to increased sales.
+Based on the analysis, placing whole milk alongside vegetables, rolls/buns, and soda could lead to increased sales.
 Furthermore, according to the high confidence model, placing whole milk next to sausages, yogurts, rolls/buns, and semi-finished bread could result in a higher profit margin and increased revenue.